-Watch the video to learn more about the many ways in which hospital vinyl flooring and other types of PVC covering help to create healing architecture.
+Watch the video or download the booklet to learn more about the many ways in which hospital vinyl flooring and other types of PVC covering help to create healing architecture.

 The smooth, tough surface of the upper wear layer of hospital vinyl flooring prevents dust and dirt from building up and stops microbes from breeding, thereby playing a crucial role in preventing infections.
 Vinyl flooring is easy to keep clean with environmentally friendly detergents.